karthikb351/karthikb351/_posts/2023-11-09-the-hex-project.md

 categories: [hex-project]
 permalink: "/blog/the-hex-project"
 description: "We don't have a location yet (or even a name), but we'd like to share what we're going to be doing."
+excerpt: >
+    <p>We don't have a location yet (or even a name), but we'd like to share what we're going to be doing.</p>

 ---